TanvirArjel/CustomValidation/README.md

-# AspNetCore.CustomValidation
+# ASP.NET Core Custom Validation

  This is a common custom model validation library for ASP.NET Core projects.

-## Whats new in Version 1.4.0?
+## Whats new in Version 1.5.0?

-   1. `GreaterThanOrEqual` and `SmallerThanOrEqual` ComparisonType  to CompareToAttribute along with its client side validation.
-   2. ComparisonType `Equality` and `NotEquality` have renamed to `Equal` and `NotEqual` respectively.
+   1. This release added `TimeSpan` comparison ability with CompareTo attribute.
    3. This release also include some imporant bug fixes.

 ## How do I get started?

- Configuring **TanvirArjel.CustomValidation** into your ASP.NET Core project is as simple as below:
+ Configuring **TanvirArjel.CustomValidation** into your ASP.NET Core project is simple as below:

  1. First install the lastest version of `AspNetCore.CustomValidation` [nuget package](https://www.nuget.org/packages/AspNetCore.CustomValidation) into your project as follows: